stevensblueprint/blueprint_website/src/non-profits.md

   npo: Jamie Sgarro, Executive Director of InReach
 projectCriteria:
   - title: Impact
     description: What is the purpose and goal of this project?
-Our team prioritizes projects that generate social impact and contribute to the greater community
+Our team prioritizes projects that generate social impact and contribute to the greater community.
     iconPath: "assets/vector/higlobealt.svg"
   - title: Scope
-    description: Is this project feasible within our timeline?
+    description: Is this project feasible within our academic year timeline?
 We want to adhere to your deadlines while delivering high-quality results in a reasonable time frame.
     iconPath: "assets/vector/mdoutlinetimeline.svg"
   - title: Challenge
     description: What technical areas of expertise does this project require?
 We love challenging ourselves and learning new skills, but we also want to ensure that our projects fit with our core capabilities.